CristianoCricas/CountriesAPI/README.md

 ### 2.5.
 List of multiple subdivisions of a country
 - Use ``HTTP POST`` on https://localhost:9443/api/countries/{countryId}/subdivisions/search
 - The ``countryId`` param must have the **Country ID of the subdivision.**
 - And, like item **2.1**, the JSON must have: **list of Subdivisions IDs**, in a simple StringList.
-Example:
+- Example:
 ````
 [
     "543285f0-6e35-4499-96a0-b224c8b757e6",
     "6f9e41ba-7b53-4cc0-8b95-4b7082976385",
     "ddef3e84-556a-4c10-96e1-51ce3194cf1c",
     "366335a7-bdf5-488c-a137-0af4de78cc45"
 ]
 ````

-The response will **list the Subdivisions of Country according to IDs.**
+The response will **list the Subdivisions of a Country according to IDs.**
 ![example_postman11](https://github.com/CristianoCricas/CountriesAPI/blob/main/imgs/example_postman11.png?raw=true)